AnabelSMRuggiero/sbmltoodepy/Tutorial.md

 ```

 The main components that make up the state of an SBML are compartments, parameters, and species.
 Each of these are stored in a dictionary that is a member of the model class.
 These members are named c, p,and s repectively.
-The key for each dictionary entry is the id, as defined by the SBML specification, for the component.
+The key for each dictionary entry is the identification (id), as defined by the SBML specification, for the component.
 By printing one of these dictionaries keys, you can see the id of each compartment, parameter, or species.

 ```python
 # get the dictionary keys for the IDs of the species in the model